uwmadisoncals/cals-main-plugins/mailpoet/readme.txt

 == Installation ==

 = Minimum requirements =
+PHP version 5.6 or greater.
+We highly recommend PHP 7.1 or greater.
+Speak to your host about upgrading.
+It's easier than you think!
-PHP version 5.6 or greater (PHP 7 or greater is recommended) Visit our [Minimum and Recommended Requirements](https://beta.docs.mailpoet.com/article/152-minimum-requirements-for-mailpoet-3) for a detailed list of server requirements.
+Visit our [Minimum and Recommended Requirements](https://beta.docs.mailpoet.com/article/152-minimum-requirements-for-mailpoet-3) page for a detailed list of server requirements and instructions to upgrade your PHP version.

 There are 3 ways to install this plugin: